Skip to main content

 • The B Line will serve stations in downtown St. Paul that will be constructed in 2023 and 2024 as part of the METRO Gold Line project.

-• Stations at Lake Street / Midtown Station are being constructed through coordination with Hennepin County’s Hi-Lake Improvements project in 2024.
+• Construction of stations at Lake Street / Midtown Station is being coordinated with Hennepin County’s Hi-Lake Improvements project in 2024.

 What to expect from construction

-Metro Transit thanks residents, businesses and customers for their patience as crews work to get the B Line ready for an anticipated launch in late 2024.
+Metro Transit thanks residents, businesses and customers for their patience as crews work to get the B Line ready for an anticipated launch in June 2025.

 Construction may have periods of street closures and detours, sidewalk closures, and intermittent noise.
 People should anticipate the following impacts: